Cristian López

-Cristian López Santamaría (born 27 April 1989), known simply as Cristian, is a Spanish professional footballer who plays as a forward.
+Cristian López Santamaría (born 27 April 1989), known simply as Cristian, is a Spanish former professional footballer who played as a forward.

 Club career

 Alicante

 Born in Crevillent, Alicante, Valencian Community, Cristian played for several clubs as a youth, including local Crevillente Deportivo and Alicante CF. He made his debut for the latter's first team during the 2007–08 season, as they returned to Segunda División after a 50-year absence.

 In the following campaign, Cristian continued playing mostly with the reserves in the Tercera División, with the main squad finally being relegated.
 He made his division two debut in a game against Hércules CF on 6 June 2009, scoring in a 1–2 local derby home loss.

 Castilla and Mestalla

 López signed for Real Madrid Castilla in the summer of 2009, with Real Madrid's reserves in the third division.
 He finished his first year with ten goals – second-best in the squad – as the team finished eighth in the league.

 In January 2011, Cristian signed for Valencia CF's B team in the fourth level, in a season-long loan.
 He scored in double digits as the Che reserves returned to the third tier at the first attempt, and the move was made permanent in the summer.
 He added a further 11 goals the following campaign, including four as they won 4–2 at UE Sant Andreu on 13 May 2012.

 Cristian spent 2012–13 still in division three, with CD Atlético Baleares.
 He ranked top scorer for the Palma de Mallorca-based side, scoring twice on 31 March 2013 in a 3–0 home win over city rivals RCD Mallorca B.